adloky/smalls/english/all-dorothys-adventures-in-oz.md

 The Tin Woodman rode on the front seat of the wagon, where Dorothy sat between him and the Wizard.

-The Scarecrow’s new house was shaped like an immense **ear of corn**1.
+The Scarecrow’s new house was shaped like an immense **ear of corn** (початок кукурузы).
 The rows of kernels were made of solid gold, and the green upon which the ear stood upright was a mass of sparkling emeralds.
 Upon the very top of the structure was perched a figure representing the Scarecrow himself, and upon his extended arms were several crows with ruby eyes.

 "He could be very happy here, I’m sure," the girl said.
 "But if Oz is destroyed of course this place will be destroyed too."

 "Yes," replied the Tin Woodman, "and also my beautiful tin castle, that is my joy and pride."

 "Yes, Oz will indeed become a desert."

 The Scarecrow came out to meet them.

 "I hear you have decided always to live in the Land of Oz," he said to Dorothy; "and that will delight my heart.
 But why are you all so downcast?"